-Sewage treatment plants have been provided for the MSP, WCP and accommodation village.
+Sewage treatment plants have been provided for the MSP, WCPs and accommodation village.
 The treatment plants each comprise a collector tank and pumping station, aerobic treatment unit, agitated aeration tank and sludge disposal to a sludge digestion pond.

-Is disposed at an approved hazardous waste disposal site.
+Hazardous waste is disposed at an approved hazardous waste disposal site.

 In 2019, Kenmare’s total electricity use at the Moma Mine was 207.0 million kWh.
 This represents a 6% increase compared to 2018, driven by the 8% increase in excavated ore during the same period.
 However, the percentage of electricity derived from non-renewable sources decreased in 2019 to 10% compared to 14% in 2018.
 As a result, the Mine’s carbon efficiency improved by 13% in 2019 compared to 2018.